mddazure/azure-vwan-microhack/README.md

 - Password: Microhack2020
 - Domain: micro-hack.local (this is on the ADDC VM only, the other VMs are not joined to this domain yet)

 You may log on to each VM through Bastion.
-Disable IE Enhanced Security Configuration in Server Manager, open Internet Explorer and access http://localhost.
-You will see  a blank page with the VM name in the upper left corner.
+Open a command prompt and type `curl localhost`.
+The response will be the VM name.
 When logging on to the ADDC VM before it is ready, you will see "Waiting for the Group Policy Client".
 That is OK, just let it run while you proceed with the lab.
 # Scenario 1: Single Region Virtual WAN with Default Routing

 In this scenario you connect in-region VNETs to the pre-deployed Hub, and establish VNET-to-VNET communication.
 You will then inspect effective routes on the spoke VMs and take a look at the VWAN Default routing table.